Currency:

 The server is always idle and returns various messages.

-Example: "I've received a request, here's what you can expect in the next few seconds".
+Example: "I got a request, here's what you can expect in the next few seconds."

-Such messages containing server response codes are useful both for pending ients, and to optimize their work.
+Such messages containing server response codes are useful both for waiting clients and for optimizing their work.

-The first digit of a code always indicates its general meaning, so you can quickly predict what they mean even if you don't know the details.
+The first digit of a code always indicates its total meaning, so you can quickly predict what they mean even if you don't know their details.

 Here are the server response codes broken down: